Honors Capstone Project

 For my capstone, I researched how films are promoted, branded, and distributed through public relations functions.
 Research largely relied on secondary research, with primary research added for deeper concepts.
 After basic knowledge was attained, the theories and concepts were applied in an additional creative component included for the capstone.
 This component attempted to create promotional materials in line with industry requirements, giving readers and the writer a tangible example to see film communications theory.

 Cheng, Timothy, "Public Relations and Promotion in Film: How It’s Done and Why It’s Important" (2014).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 782.

 Creative Commons License